golash0000/SUPERHERO-SYSTEM/documentation/README.md

 gulp
 ```

-And after all of that please don't forget to read my project structure [here](SETUP.md)
+So after all of that please don't forget to read my project structure [here](SETUP.md)
+and then for list of possibly errors you may experience I've just list down inside [here](errors/README.md)

 ## Special Notes
 - Twig is a library available to PHP as template engine to organize our client-side UI design pages.